pnnl/SHAD/README.md

 #### GPerftools

 GPerftools is an optional dependency.
-Of the whole GPerftools framework, SHAD uses only tcmalloc when available.
+Of the whole GPerftools framework, SHAD currently uses only tcmalloc when available.
 We have seen significant performance improvement in using tcmalloc over the standard allocator.
 Therefore, we recommend its use.
 In the case it is not available through your package manager, you can follow the following basic instruction to build and install GPerftools.
 Please refer to the project page to have more detailed information.

 ```
 git clone https://github.com/gperftools/gperftools.git